mar-wir/StanDDM/README.md

 A set of convenience functions for data simulation, model comparison and plotting are also supplied.
 The aim was to write and test "non-centered" parametrizations (Betancourt and Girolami 2015) of Multi-Level Bayesian models which incorporate inter-trial variabilities and are able to process different amounts of data per subject.
 The packages' fitting procedure can be also run on servers or clusters.
 Lastly, it also includes a automated parameter recovery for model testing without experimental data.

+**Errata**: The negative signs on `a` and `v` on the lower threshold (when it is 0) intend to singify the direction of drift, not the actual sign of the value of the parameter.
+In hindsight, a poor choice.

 #### Installation

 ``` r